How To Optimize A Gaming Laptop For VR: Easy Guide 2026

 • Docking stations and hubs

-• Use tested docks for video pass-through to avoid handshake failures.
+• Use tested docks for video pass-through to avoid handshake failures and dropped frames.

 Software tools and diagnostics